gwenwindflower/dbtree/reports/pages/trees_planted_history.md

     ]
 </script>

 San Francisco's urban forest has been growing for over a century.
 This heatmap shows the number of trees planted as far back as the data goes.
-The earliest tree in the dataset was planted in <Value data={trees_planted_all_time_start_year} fmt="YYYY"/>!
+The earliest tree in the dataset was planted in <Value data={trees_planted_all_time_start_year} fmt="YYYY" />!

 <CalendarHeatmap
     data={trees_planted_all_time}